 Look at this picture you will see the toy to the left has a blue color, not yellow as it should be.
 But the toy to the right appears the original yellow color without any color cast.

 As we discussed before, white balance is a digital camera tool to correct unwanted color cast so you have the most accurate possible colors.
 To be brief:

 White Balance = Color Adjustment

 So how can you remove unnatural color casts?
 Simple.
-You correct color temperatures by adjusting white balance settings, either in-camera or post-processing software.
+You correct color temperatures by making white balance adjustments, either in-camera or post-processing software.

 What is Color Temperature?

 Color temperature is a fundamental concept to understanding the camera’s white balance in photography.
 It’s also an intimidating, confusing term for beginner and amateur photographers, because scientists, not photographers, invented the term color temperature.

 In simple language, color temperature is the color of the light source.
 Every type of light has its unique color, or ‘color temperature.’

 Light = Color

 The color of light affects the way your image looks.
 For example, a candle emits orange light, and ambient light on an overcast day might look a little blue.
 The midday sun’s rays have a blue tint, while tungsten lights produce yellow or red light.